phaag/nfdump/extra/examples/lua/README.md

 luajit read_flows.lua <nfcapd-file> [max-records-to-print]
 ```

-`read_flows.lua` looks for the in-tree `libnffile` build at
+`read_flows.lua` looks for the in-tree `libnfdump` build at
-`../../../src/libnffile/.libs/` relative to itself (this repo's own build
+`../../../src/libnfdump/.libs/` relative to itself (this repo's own build
-— see the top-level [examples README](../README.md)).
-Point it elsewhere
+— see the top-level [examples README](../README.md)), and preloads its
-with:
+`libnffile` dependency from `../../../src/libnffile/.libs/` first so the
+dynamic loader can resolve it without `DYLD_LIBRARY_PATH`/`LD_LIBRARY_PATH`
+being set.
+Point the ABI library itself elsewhere with:

 ```
-NFDUMP_LIB=/path/to/libnffile.dylib luajit read_flows.lua ...
+NFDUMP_LIB=/path/to/libnfdump.dylib luajit read_flows.lua ...
 ```